-Weird, strange and interesting foods are what we live for here at Travel Food Atlas.
+Weird, strange, unique and interesting foods are what we live for here at Travel Food Atlas.
 If there is an odd, bizarre, gross or disgusting food being eaten in some culture in some country anywhere in the world, we will be there to document it!